Inflect logo

 Power Analysis

-Power Grid Reliability: The power grid serving Annapolis and the surrounding region is well-engineered, benefiting from infrastructure designed to support critical government and commercial operations.
-Data centers in the area typically have access to redundant power feeds from multiple substations.
+Power Grid Reliability: The regional power grid is well-engineered to support critical government and commercial operations.
+Data center facilities in the area are typically served by redundant power feeds and have multi-substation support to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Annapolis are strategically located to serve the Maryland state capital, the U.S. Naval Academy, and numerous government contractors.
-Proximity to both Baltimore and Washington D.C. makes it a viable location for disaster recovery and local production workloads.
+Proximity To Key Business Districts: Data centers in Annapolis provide ideal proximity to the Maryland state government, the United States Naval Academy, and numerous defense and intelligence contractors.
+This makes it a key location for public sector and supporting technology integrators.

 Natural Disaster Risk